benjaminselfridge/model-checking/doc/ModelChecking2.md

 *locations*, which can be thought of (roughly) as a line of code in a language like C. With each such location, we associate a collection of *guarded transitions*.
-A guarded transition is a triple `(guard, effect, loc)`.
-Intuitively, the idea is: "If `guard` is true of the current global state, then modify the state with `effect` and go to location `loc`."
+A guarded transition is a triple `(guard, action, loc)`.
+Intuitively, the idea is: "If `guard` is true of the current global state, then modify the state with `action` and go to location `loc`."

 A guarded transition is a directed edge from one program location to